The Complete Guide to ACL Tear Rehab

 Patellar tendon grafts closely resemble the ACL and having bony attachment sites included in the graft allows for “bone-to-bone” healing which is often considered to be stronger.
 However, removing 1/3 of the patellar tendon for the graft does increase the risk of future patellar tendon problems as well as commonly being associated with pain in the front of the knee.
 Patients may have complaints of this pain, especially when kneeling, even years after the surgery.

-The use of a donor tissue or allograft allows for a shorter operating time, no need to remove other tissue for the graft, smaller incisions and less post-operative pain.
-However, these grafts have been shown to be weaker than if the patient had used their own tissue for it.
+The use of donor tissue or allograft allows for a shorter operating time, no need to remove other tissue for the graft, smaller incisions, and less post-operative pain.
+However, these grafts are weaker than if the patient had used their tissue for it.
 For many patients, the strength of an allograft is sufficient to meet day-to-day demands and therefore makes it an excellent option for non-copers who are not planning to participate in high-demand sports.

 Recovering from ACL surgery

 Following surgery, the long road of recovery begins.
 Progressive rehab allows the graft to slowly be worked into place within the knee.
-Slow progression of exercises and early protective phases allow the body to gradually cement the graft into place.
-In the first 2-4 weeks, the risk of the graft being pulled out of place is high due to the fact that it has not yet been incorporated into the graft site.9 After about four weeks, the graft is more solidly in place, however, it is remodelling on a cellular level to become more like a ligament.
+The slow progression of exercises and early protective phases allow the body to gradually cement the graft into place.
+In the first 2-4 weeks, the risk of the graft being pulled out of place is high because it has not yet been incorporated into the graft site.9 After about four weeks, the graft is more solidly in place, however, it is remodeling on a cellular level to become more like a ligament.
 As a result of this, the graft is mechanically at its weakest around 6-12 weeks post-operatively.
 Coincidentally, people start feeling a lot better around this point and are keen to do a lot more, making this one of the highest risk times for re-rupture.
 Here, there is a delicate balance between maintaining load in the knee and the muscles but doing so without compromising graft integrity.10

 acl-ligament-healing-timeline